desihub/desietc/telemetry.md

  - `img_stop_time` (str): When the `img_proc` flag was last cleared.
  - `etc_start_time` (str): When the `etc_proc` flag was last set.
  - `etc_stop_time` (str): When the `etc_proc` flag was last cleared.

+## Exposure parameters set in `prepare_for_exposure`:

+ - `expid` (int): The current exposure identifier.
+ - `req_efftime` (float): The requested effective exposure time in seconds.
+ - `sbprof` (str): The surface brightness profile to use for FFRAC calculations.
+Must be one of PSF,ELG,BGS,FLT.
+ - `max_exptime` (float): The maximum total exposure time for this tile in seconds, summed over any cosmic splits.
+ - `cosmics_split` (float): The maximum length of a single exposure in seconds.
+ - `maxsplit` (int): The maximum number of cosmic split exposures for this tile.

 ## Stop sources captured by `stop` and `stop_etc`: